Dallas-Fort Worth Airport Guide

 - Qantas Business Lounge - Location: Terminal D, near Gate D21

 USO Lounge - The USO offers a lounge to members of the military and their families.
 Amenities include: WiFi, Video Games, TV Lounge, Toiletries, Snacks, Sleeping Area, Computers and a Child Care Area.
-Location: Terminal B, Gate 15 (airside).
-Hours: 8am - 1030pm.
-There is a smaller USO lounge located in Terminal D, near Gate 22 (airside).
-Hours: 8am - 5pm.
+Location: Terminal B, Airside, Gate 15.
+Hours: 8:00AM - 10:30PM (Daily).
+There is a smaller USO lounge located in Terminal D, Airside, near Gate 22.
+Hours: 8:00AM - 5:30PM.

 - Free WiFi is available at Dallas-Fort Worth Airport.